Get Involved in Public Health Thank You Day

 Give your hero a thank you certificate!
 Download an editable certificate template.

-Download Public Health Thank You Day banners to share on social media here!
+Download Public Health Thank You Day images to share on social media here!

 Submitting a letter to the editor can be a way to publicly thank public health professionals in your local media outlet.
 Tailor the LTE to your state or public health organization.
-Download the template in an editable Word document.
+View the sample letter in a Google doc.
 Here are some tips on writing an LTE.

 Tailor the press release to your state or public health organization.
-Download the template in an editable Word document.
+View the sample in a Google doc.